commands

 -UseLocalTime

-Return the local time of the instance instead of converting to UTC.
+Returns timestamps in the SQL Server instance's local time zone instead of converting to UTC.

 Alias